-“As a leading provider of high-performance analytical instrumentation solutions used in the field and labs around the world, the Instrument Support Program allows us to support graduate students to do research with up-to-date equipment as part of their degree programs,” said Dr. Alexander Goetz, founder and Chief Scientist of ASD.
-“The wide range of research topics from last year’s winners is a testament to the broad application of our devices.”
+“As a leading provider of high-performance analytical instrumentation solutions used in the field and labs around the world, the Instrument Support Program allows us to support graduate students to do research with up-to-date equipment as part of their degree programs,” said Dr. Goetz.
+“The wide range of research topics from the first two year’s winners is yet another testament to the broad application of our devices.”

-Entries will be accepted starting July 1, 2007; proposals for the 2008 program are due no later than October 15, 2007.
+Entries will be accepted beginning July 1, 2008; proposals for the 2009 program are due no later than October 15, 2008.
 Proposals should be inventive, might be opportunistic, and need not have an immediate practical application or guarantee of success.
 Additional consideration will be given to proposals that bridge boundaries between traditional disciplines.
-All submissions will be reviewed by a prestigious interdisciplinary review committee chaired by Dr. Goetz, and winners will be announced the week of December 3, 2007.
+All submissions will be reviewed by a prestigious interdisciplinary review committee chaired by Dr. Goetz, and winners will be announced the first week of December 2008.
 Additional program criteria and submittal guidelines are located on the ASD website.

 ASD Inc. is unsurpassed in solving some of the world’s most challenging materials measurement problems.
 We collaborate with industrial professionals, analytical researchers, and remote sensing scientists to provide the most reliable, high-performance analytical instrumentation solutions for real-world applications.
 Established in 1990 and based in Boulder, Colorado, USA, ASD Inc. has customers world-wide.